lingtjien/Grid-Tiling-Kwin/README.md

 *If you use multiple screens you could also consider using the default shortcuts of KWin `Window To *Previous/Next* *Screen*` to `Meta+*PgDn/PgUp*` to easily move clients between screens*

-## Known Issues
+## Usefull To Know
 - If you have kwin shortcuts added by the script that you no longer need or use (because they got renamed to something else for example), then you can delete the old unused shortcuts by first selecting kwin in the global shortcuts menu and then pressing the `remove the selected component` button (hover mouse over the button to see the text).
 This action does require you to not have the KWin script active.
-- Sometimes when you adjust the settings in the menu, you need to turn the script off, apply it, turn it back on and apply it again to register the new values (or re-log/reboot).
+- When you adjust the settings in the menu, you need to turn the script off, apply it, turn it back on and apply it again to register the new values (or re-log/reboot).
 - Some applications do not render correctly on startup sometimes, just use the global refresh shortcut.
 - Moving clients between desktops using the action menu can sometimes result in wrong placement, just use the global refresh shortcut.
 - Spotify can sometimes not be defined as full or half client, because both the client name and class of spotify are blank at startup.